The 20 Best Deafness Craniofacial Syndrome Doctors Near Me in Pennsylvania, US

 English

 Meghan Wilson, MD, specializes in otolaryngology.
 She practices at Specialty Care ENT-UPMC and is affiliated with West Shore, Community Osteopathic, and UPMC Pinnacle Harrisburg.
 Dr. Wilson completed her fellowship program at Children's Hospital of Philadelphia and Lenox Hill Hospital - GME and residency program and medical school at Louisiana State University-LSU School of Medicine.
 Dr. Wilson is rated as an Experienced provider by MediFind in the treatment of Deafness Craniofacial Syndrome.
-Her top areas of expertise are Jones Syndrome, DFNB1, Infant Hearing Loss, Thyroidectomy, and Parathyroidectomy.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Jones Syndrome, DFNB1, Infant Hearing Loss, Thyroidectomy, and Parathyroidectomy.

 Experienced in Deafness Craniofacial Syndrome